 Why data and analytics are your secret weapon for exceptional customer experiences

-We have to optimize and personalize every customer touchpoint – whether that’s in person or via machine.
-To do that at scale you need strong data practices, because when your employees and technology systems know more about your customers, they’re equipped to provide better service, better support, and more personalized experiences.
+We have to optimize and personalize every customer touchpoint — whether in person or online.
+To do that at scale you need strong data practices because when your employees and technology systems know more about your customers, they’re equipped to provide better service, better support, and more personalized experiences.

 Your organization is probably already gathering, processing, and tracking countless data points every day, through every single interaction with your customers.
 But all that data is of little use unless you have a process for harnessing the insights it can produce.

 You need a strategy.
-Data and analytics strategy drives your business forward, helping you understand your customers’ emotional and relational needs and wants.
-Companies that capture and leverage customer experience KPIs are better positioned to improve customer satisfaction and loyalty, which translates to higher earnings overall.
+A data and analytics strategy drives your business forward, helping you understand your customers’ emotional and relational needs and wants.
+Companies that capture and leverage customer experience KPIs are better positioned to improve customer satisfaction and loyalty, which translates to higher overall earnings.

-To get the most out of your customer data, there are three main types of KPIs to focus on: operational, sentiment, and loyalty.
+To get the most out of your customer data, focus on the three main types of KPIs: operational, sentiment, and loyalty.

 This data represents the logistical end of your customer experience, benchmarking the strengths and weaknesses of your efforts to attract and retain customers.
 Where are your customers experiencing friction or dropping out of the sales funnel due to technological frustrations?